 There is a number of reasons that pond water appears cloudy, dirty or green.
-Also there, are number of easy solutions to fix the problem.
+Don’t panic these are all common pond problems, with easy solutions.

 There is no reason that everyone can’t enjoy crystal clear pond water!